Vanguard v Nutmeg

 Both firms have a good product range and plenty of investment options to suit beginners to more confident investors.
 If you specifically want a Lifetime ISA, portfolios that select funds from a range of providers, or an investment app, then you’ll be drawn to Nutmeg.
 Others may be attracted to Vanguard’s Lifestrategy funds, which have delivered good performance, or its Target Date retirement funds which tie in with a specific retirement date.

 If you’re undecided between the product and investment ranges, a fees comparison should swing your choice in favour of Vanguard, which has a significantly cheaper custody fee, plus low-cost funds.
+But the February 2025 increase in charges for those with less than £32,000 across Vanguard accounts means there are now cheaper alternatives available for smaller investors.